Blog Post

 Slide 7: Business Model

 How do you make money?
 Subscription, transaction fee, licensing, marketplace take rate?
 Show pricing, average contract value, and unit economics if available.
-If you are pre-revenue, show the planned model and the assumptions behind it.
+If you're pre-revenue, show the planned model and the assumptions behind it.

 Slide 8: Competition

 Acknowledge that competition exists.
 Use a positioning matrix or comparison table.
-Do not use the "we have no competitors" slide.
+Don't use the "we have no competitors" slide.
 You have competitors.
 Every company does, even if the competition is spreadsheets and manual processes.

 Show where you win and be honest about where others are stronger.
 Intellectual honesty builds investor confidence.